atom-community/tool-bar/README.md

     background: 'black' // color of the background
   });

-  // Buttons can be styled with arbitrary CSS through classes toolBar.addButton({
+  // Buttons can be styled with arbitrary CSS through classes.
+  // An example of how the class can be used is show below. toolBar.addButton({
     icon: 'octoface',
     callback: 'application:about',